danielpokladek/pixi-particle-system/docs/api/classes/EmitterBehavior.md

-# EmitterBehavior\<Config\>
+# EmitterBehavior\<ConfigType\>

-Abstract behavior class which all behaviors inherit from.
+Abstract base class for emitter behaviors to extend from.

 ## Extended by